Moving Forward After a Disaster

 Leave Your Children with a Friend or Relative

-There’s always the possibility that your home is no longer safe to live in and you certainly don’t want your children to be the first ones to come across any of those hazards.
-They also shouldn’t have to witness any devastating damage that has been caused to your home because that can cause them to become upset, exhibit physical reactions to what they see, or a change in behavior patterns due to trauma to the home.
+There’s always the possibility that your home is no longer safe to live in and you certainly don’t want your younger children to be the first ones to come across any of those hazards.
+They also shouldn’t have to witness any devastating damage that has been caused to your home.
+That can cause them to become upset, exhibit physical reactions to what they see, or a change in behavior patterns due to trauma to the home.
 It’s best for them to stay with a trusted friend or relative in the meantime.
 Prepping with Children Checklist

 Moving Forward After a Disaster: Your Emotional Health

 There are a lot of emotions that you or someone you care about may be feeling at different times in the days following a disaster.
 After all, that’s a lot of stress for anyone to try and deal with.
+Even reentering your home can bring on negative reminders of the disaster.
 The following are several emotions or feelings that are very common when a person has experienced a stressful life event.

 • Feeling sad, tired, lonely, or other behaviors that are new